atrauzzi/anecdote-azure/readme.md

 This is the guid of an application principal that you have granted access to your subscription.

 ### AZURE_DEPLOYMENT_APPLICATION_SECRET
-This any valid token that is currently active for the application principal you have chosen.
+This is any valid token that is currently active for the application principal you have chosen.

 ### ANECDOTE_AZURE_DEPLOYMENT_NAME
 This is a toplevel application handle in `kebab-case` that will be used as a convention and prefix for